Knees are more fragile than people believe.

 The knee is a complex arrangement of soft tissues, bones, and muscles which are all extremely sensitive.
-If this intricate network of tissues is upset even slightly and it’s natural rhythm is thrown off, then complications could arise and eventually insight pain.
-This knee is made up of:
+If this intricate network of tissues is upset even slightly and its natural rhythm is thrown off, then complications could arise and eventually insight pain.
+The knee is made up of:

 - Bones such as…

 - The patella, more commonly referred to as the knee cap, helps extend the knee by increasing the leverage that certain tendons can exert on the lower leg.